From stainless steel to aluminum to copper to cast iron, which cookware material is the best? Well, that’s what today’s article aims to answer!

 - Sauté pans.
 Sauté pans look like a hybrid between fry pans and pots.
 And because they are deeper, they are ideal for searing, cooking, and frying.
 These are designed to cook food at high heat.

 - Frying pans.
 Frying pans are made of a variety of different materials.
 For example, iron, carbon steel, copper, and stainless steel.
 They have a flat bottom and rounded edges, making them a great option for cooking eggs.
 Besides frying eggs, you can also use a frying pan to sear or pan roast meat.
+There are also egg pans specifically designed for frying eggs.

 3. What is the best cookware material for a gas stove?